 How to prevent deceptive website warnings in the future?

 We recommend that you harden your cybersecurity and install a firewall.
 Also, install a malware detection and removal tool just in case.

 What is deceptive site ahead?

-If your website is infected with malware, Google can put up a “Deceptive Site Ahead” notice that your web users will see every time they try to access one of your links.
+If your website is infected with malware, Google can put up a “Deceptive Site Ahead” notice (warning message in red screen) that your web users will see every time they try to access one of your links.
 This is one of 8 warning messages issued by Google when your website is flagged by Google Safe Browsing.

 How to turn off deceptive site ahead?

 Short answer: don’t get hacked.
 If your website already shows that notice, you will need to remove any and all malware trying to load malicious scripts and ads on your website and submit a request on Google Search Console to remove the warning.

 How do I fix the website ahead contains malware?

 Find and remove the malware on your WordPress site.
 Then submit a review request on Google Search Console to remove the warning from your website’s search results.

 Typically, an unsafe website is one that contains malware.
 Visiting an unsafe and dangerous website could mean that a hacker can steal your personal information.
 This may not always be the case and your website may simply be harmful to its web users in some way or form.